streamnative/pulsar-hub/offloaders/gcs/2.5.1/gcs.md

 >
 > For more information about the `pulsarctl namespaces set-offload-threshold options` command, including flags, descriptions, default values, and shorthands, see [here](https://streamnative.io/docs/pulsarctl/v0.4.0/#-em-set-offload-threshold-em-).

-## Configure offload to run manually
+## Configure GCS to run manually

-For individual topics, you can trigger GCS offload manually using the following methods:
+For individual topics, you can trigger GCS manually using the following methods:

 - Use REST endpoint

 - Use CLI tools (such as pulsarctl or pulsar-admin).

-    To trigger the GCS offload via CLI tools, you need to specify the maximum amount of data (threshold) that should be retained on a Pulsar cluster for a topic.
+    To trigger the GCS via CLI tools, you need to specify the maximum amount of data (threshold) that should be retained on a Pulsar cluster for a topic.
 If the size of the topic data on the Pulsar cluster exceeds this threshold, segments from the topic are moved to GCS until the threshold is no longer exceeded.
 Older segments are moved first.

 ### Example

-- This example triggers GCS offload to run manually using pulsarctl with the command `pulsarctl topic offload (topic-name) (threshold)`.
+- This example triggers GCS to run manually using pulsarctl with the command `pulsarctl topic offload (topic-name) (threshold)`.

     ```bash
     bin/pulsarctl topic offload persistent://my-tenant/my-namespace/topic1 10M